 We also check out ratings that are deemed suspicious, just in case.
 If a rating is thought to be suspicious, numerous checks are carried out on the job posting, the person who posted the job, and feedback left.
-We nearly always end up speaking to very happy homeowners singing the praises of the tradesmen they’ve found using our service, but our ratings advisor are trained to spot the fakes!
+We nearly always end up speaking to very happy homeowners singing the praises of the tradespeople they’ve found using our service, but our ratings advisor are trained to spot the fakes!

 Fake ratings are very uncommon and we do our up most to prevent and identify them.
-In addition to manual investigations, as of April 2012 we have implemented automated processes to catch tradesmen who try to rate themselves.
+In addition to manual investigations, as of April 2012 we have implemented automated processes to catch tradespeople who try to rate themselves.

 We have a dedicated Performance Audit Team (PAT) who under take all investigations.

-We are for quality, local tradesmen.
-If the tradesman has failed to deliver quality work they may be permanently suspended from Rated People.
+We are for quality, local tradespeople.
+If the tradesperson has failed to deliver quality work they may be permanently suspended from Rated People.
 Please see our professional code of conduct.
-If a tradesman has repeatedly failed to resolve issues or has received 3 negative ratings within a given time period further action will be taken.
-Depending on the severity, tradesmen will receive a warning, or or in the worst case, they will be removed from our service.
+If a tradesperson has repeatedly failed to resolve issues or has received 3 negative ratings within a given time period further action will be taken.
+Depending on the severity, that tradesperson will receive a warning, or in the worst case, they will be removed from our service.

 These procedures have been put in place out of a duty of care to protect our customers: homeowners and tradespeople.
 The majority of tradespeople who use our service do so honestly and professionally and these spot checks will only improve the value of our service by allowing homeowners to feel confident when hiring.